Having a documented content marketing strategy impacts your content performance and ROI:

 Even if your target audience is relatively the same demographic you should still mix things up.
 For example, some people are visual learners, some are auditory learners, and others prefer to read text.

-Although we don’t recommend using them all, you should develop a content creation framework with different learning types and scalability in mind.
+Although we don’t recommend using them all, you should develop a content creation strategy with different learning types and scalability in mind.